Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Introduction

-The resulting threats affect both confidentiality and authenticity.
-Encrypted data exchanged today may be compromised in the future, and core trust mechanisms based on digital signatures could be invalidated.
-These threat models are discussed in detail in Section~\ref{sec:quantum-threat-models}.
+Modern digital infrastructure relies on asymmetric cryptography for identity verification, secure key establishment, and data integrity.
+The potential realization of large-scale quantum computing would invalidate the computational hardness assumptions underlying these protocols.
+Specifically, the susceptibility of integer factorization and discrete logarithm problems to quantum-accelerated algorithms renders widely deployed RSA, Diffie-Hellman (DH), and Elliptic Curve Cryptography (ECC) primitives insecure \cite{shor1994, grover1996}.
+These vulnerabilities compromise both the retrospective confidentiality of intercepted traffic and the prospective authenticity of digital signatures (see Section~\ref{subsec:quantum-threat-models}).

-In response, the U.S. National Institute of Standards and Technology (NIST) launched the Post-Quantum Cryptography (PQC) project in 2016 \cite{nistpqc}, culminating in the 2024 standardization of ML-KEM (FIPS~203) \cite{fips203}, ML-DSA (FIPS~204) \cite{fips204}, and SLH-DSA (FIPS~205) \cite{fips205}.
-In parallel, the Internet Engineering Task Force (IETF) has initiated standardization of hybrid approaches for TLS and IKEv2 \cite{ietf-hybrid-tls,ietf-hybrid-ike}, enabling transitional deployments that combine classical and quantum-safe algorithms.
+In response the U.S. National Institute of Standards and Technology (NIST) and the Internet Engineering Task Force (IETF) have standardized initial Post-Quantum Cryptography (PQC) algorithms and hybrid deployment frameworks \cite{fips203, fips204, fips205, ietf-hybrid-tls}.
+However, while the algorithmic transitions are well-defined, the practical engineering challenge of identifying systemic dependencies remains under-documented at the system-dependency level.

-Despite extensive discussions of the algorithmic vulnerabilities of RSA, DH, and ECC, most literature remains abstract, focusing on theoretical aspects and asymptotic security reductions \cite{shor1994,grover1996}.
-What remains lacking is a detailed account of practical implications—specifically, which deployed systems and protocols are vulnerable to quantum attacks.

-Previous works, such as Mosca’s timeline estimates \cite{mosca2018}, NIST’s migration guidance \cite{nistpqc}, and ENISA’s quantum assessments \cite{enisa-quantum}, underscore the urgency of action.
-Other recent efforts, such as Bert and Ferretti's protocol-focused threat taxonomy \cite{berti2025postquantum}, offer valuable analysis of cryptographic components in widely used protocols.
-However, these do not provide a granular mapping of vulnerabilities across deployed technologies, infrastructures, or operational environments.

-This paper addresses that gap by presenting the first cross-domain and cross-environment inventory of quantum risks.
-It bridges the divide between theoretical cryptographic weaknesses and real-world system implementations.
+Much of the existing literature remains abstract, focusing on theoretical security reductions or timeline estimations \cite{mosca2018, enisa-quantum}.
+While recent efforts have introduced protocol-focused threat taxonomies \cite{cryptoeprint:2025/1668}, there remains a lack of granular mapping across heterogeneous infrastructures and operational environments.
+This paper addresses that gap by presenting a cross-domain inventory of quantum risks, bridging the divide between theoretical cryptographic weaknesses and the realities of deployed system architectures.

 The inventory is presented from two complementary viewpoints.
 The first is a technology-domain perspective, which groups cryptographic components by functional role irrespective of platform.
 The second is an environment-based perspective, detailing vulnerabilities across major operating environments.
-The organization of these views is outlined in Section~\ref{sec:methodology} and implemented in Tables~\ref{tab:techdomains}, and~\ref{tab:op-environments}.